Steel in the tree

 Do nails, screws and other steel parts damage the tree?

 “Screws are harmful to the tree!
-Just one copper nail is enough and the whole tree dies!” – is that true?
+Just one copper nail is enough, and the whole tree will die!” — is that true?

-Many people are initially averse to drilling into a living tree – understandably so.
-But is a small hole really a danger to the whole tree?
-How does the tree tolerate the steel foreign body?
-Are clamping fastening methods the better choice?
-Will the tree suffer in the long term from a treehouse?
+Many people are initially unwilling to hammer a steel part into a living tree – understandably so.
+But is a small hole really a danger to the entire tree?
+How does the tree tolerate the alien steel object?
+Are screws or clamps the better fastening method?
+Are there alternatives?

-Here we go into more detail about these concerns:
+Here we go into more detail about the concerns (with a special focus on tree house construction):

 1. Concerns – steel is not compatible with the living tree?

-Proof of this are, for example, the tree house constructions of Michael Garnier in the USA, which are over 20 years old.
-Numerous experiments show – the tree does not repel the steel, but envelops it, fully integrating it into its living situation (see photos: Out’n’About Treehouse Resort 2016):
+Evidence for this are e.g. the treehouse constructions of Michael Garnier in the USA, which are more than 20 years old.
+Numerous experiments show: the tree does not repel the steel, but envelops it, fully integrating it into its living situation.

-2. Concern – The screw damages the tree?
+2. Concern – Nail, steel screw and bolt damages the tree?

-Every screw hole is an intrusion into the tree, but trees know how to deal with this kind of injury very well – it is similar to a branch break:
+Every nail and every borehole are damage in the tree, but trees know how to deal with this kind of injury very well – it is similar to a branch break:

 The hole cuts off some water and nutrient lines.
 Immediately afterwards, the tree begins to heal the wound by selectively storing resins and oils to seal the wound.
 In the following years, it will form extra-strong reaction wood at this point.
 Thanks to its enormous energy reserves, the tree can easily cope with such situations.

-The advantage of Tree Screws over branch breakage: The wound is immediately closed again with the screw – so no insects or fungal spores can get in.
+The difference of a wound from a Tree Screw versus a branch break: The wound is immediately closed again with the screw – so no insects or fungal spores can get in.

 3. Concern – The tree will suffer in the long term from the treehouse?